-Linda L. Norton '91, PharmD earned her doctor of pharmacy at University of Pacific in 1991.
-She completed one year of residency at St. Joseph's Medical Center in Stockton, California and one year at University of Arizona in Tucson, Arizona in drug information.
-In addition, Dr. Norton completed a two year drug information fellowship with the American Academy of Pain Management in Sonora, California.
+Linda L. Norton '91, PharmD earned her doctor of pharmacy at University of the Pacific in 1991.
+She completed one year of residency at St. Joseph's Medical Center in Stockton, Calif. and one year at University of Arizona in Tucson, Ariz.in drug information.
+In addition, Dr. Norton completed a two-year drug information fellowship with the American Academy of Pain Management in Sonora, Calif.
 Dr. Norton joined the Pacific pharmacy family in 1993.

 Dr. Norton loves teaching at Pacific because she sees each day as a new adventure.
 She strongly believes that Pacific has some of the best students in the world and they make the School a very special place full of excitement and activity.
 She credits the School's faculty and staff for creating a supportive, positive and creative atmosphere where students can thrive.

 Dr. Norton has been a member of the Rho Chi Honor Society since 1988 and a member of the Phi Kappa Phi Honor Society since 1990.
 She has served as a Faculty Advisor for Pacific's chapter of Phi Lambda Sigma.
 She is a member of the American Society of Health-System Pharmacists and the American Society of Consulting Pharmacists.
 She has served in multiple positions and on multiple committees for the American Association of Colleges of Pharmacy.